-5.4 Blue Cryostat Temperature instabilities
+5.4 Blue Cryostat Temperature instabilities (before May 2022)

-While the red detector's RV precision is of 10 cm/s, the blue detector precision can be as large as 60 cm/s for intervals of a few minutes.
-A fourier analysis of RV drift calculated on calibrations timeseries of several hours shows strong periodicities at 5 and 7 min, that are responsible for a fraction of the RV variability found.
+While the red detector's RV precision was at the $\sim 10$ cm/s level, the blue detector variability was as large as $\sim 60$ cm/s for intervals of a few minutes.
+A Fourier analysis of RV drift calculated on calibrations time series of several hours shows strong periodicities at 5 and 7 min, that are responsible for a fraction of the RV variability found.

-A preliminary analysis of the spare cryostat in Garching shows that a badly fixed temperature sensor can introduce a temperature oscillation that will then propagate to the detector, explaining what is observed on Paranal.
-While the problem remains under investigation in Garching and is not solved, the RV precision achievable in the blue detector is of several dozens of cm/s, ultimately depending on the integration time and how the effect is averaged out.
+A preliminary analysis of the spare cryostat in Garching showed that a badly fixed temperature sensor could introduce a temperature oscillation that will then propagate to the detector, explaining what is observed on ESPRESSO data.
+This problem was solved during a highly invasive instrument intervention that took place on May 2022 (see section 6).
+However, all of the ESPRESSO data taken before that time are affected by this problem, and thus the RV precision achievable in the blue detector was of several dozens of cm/s, ultimately depending on the integration time and how the effect is averaged out.